 It is true how I adore you

-I love you this much (with arms spread wide and then wrap into a hug around your baby)
+I love you this much (with arms spread wide and then wrapped into a hug around your baby.)

 Sleepyheads by Sandra J. Howatt

-Extension: Show your child a simple finger play by laying your hand out flat curling in your thumb as a pretend baby and then wrapping your fingers around the thumb as a blanket.
-Describe what you are doing to your baby and kiss your thumb goodnight!
-If your child has a favorite stuffed animal or doll you could do the extension with one of those instead.
+Extension: Show your child a simple finger play by laying your hand flat curling, in your thumb as a pretend baby, and then wrapping your fingers around the thumb as a blanket.
+Describe what you are doing to your baby, and kiss your thumb goodnight!
+If your child has a favorite stuffed animal or doll, you could do the extension with one of those instead.

 Tickle My Ears by Jorg Muhle

-You and your baby get to help the bunny go to sleep in this interactive board book.
+In this interactive board book, you and your baby help the bunny go to sleep.

 Baby Night-Night (Indestructible book) by Kate Merritt

-This is a bonus to my family’s favorite board book list.
-The Indestructible book series is amazing for parents, families, providers, and other caregivers of babies.
-Made of a super durable and soft almost fabric like paper, your baby can bite it or pull on it.
+This book is a bonus to my family’s favorite board book list.
+This indestructible book series is amazing for parents, families, providers and other caregivers.
+Made of super durable and soft, almost fabric-like paper, your baby can bite or pull on it.
 The best part is that you don’t have to fear rips or tears.
-This particular book focuses on a bedtime routine by identifying nouns in the environment such as in the bathroom and bedroom.
+This book focuses on a bedtime routine by identifying nouns in the environment, such as the bathroom and bedroom.

-Extension: During your baby’s bedtime routine, identify nouns such as diaper, pajamas, toothbrush, book, and crib.
+Extension: During your baby’s bedtime routine, identify nouns such as diapers, pajamas, toothbrushes, books and crib.
 Speak the nouns aloud to your little one before bed.

-Remember: reading aloud each day to children beginning from birth leads to stronger vocabularies and better early literacy skills.
-I hope that you can pick a board book from this list to borrow from your local library and incorporate into your bedtime routine with your baby.
+Remember: reading aloud each day to children beginning from birth leads to more robust vocabularies and better early literacy skills.
+I hope you can pick a board book from this list to borrow from your local library and incorporate it into your bedtime routine with your baby.